nobi-nobita/LifecycleModeling/README.md

 4. Suggest suited activities to users who have already found their goal

 ## Why do
+Only few people take the best way in their life.
 Many people die without understanding their unique characteristics, and without showing maximum performance because of their context.
 I think that's a huge loss for humanity.
 No one loves loss without benefit.
 That's why I want to complete this project.